Click on these links to go to other pagesShow menu

 Meall Mor Lodge's Accommodation rates include all permitted fishing.

 April and May Cottage guests may fish from the banks only, using their own tackle on any of the Kildermorie lochs and the River Glasa.
-Salmon fishing on the Kildermorie Beat of the River Alness incurs a charge of £60.00 per rod per day.
+Additionally, by arrangement, salmon fishing on the Kildermorie Beat of the River Alness is available at £60.00 incl.
+VAT per rod per day and powered boats on Loch Morie may be hired, inclusive of fuel, for £24.00 incl.
+VAT per day.